Keyboardsheep/SirenBot/README.md

-siren about - Shows info about the bot siren ping - Checks the bot's latency siren ram - Checks the bot's memory usage siren settings - Shows the bot's settings
+siren about - Shows info about the bot siren ping - Checks the bot's latency siren stats - Checks the bot's various stats siren settings - Shows the bot's settings siren help - Shows these commands

 Fun: